 Elizabeth reported, produced and served as a multi-media journalist before becoming the primary news anchor at KMIR-TV.
 While there, she covered two of the deadliest fires in California history, the death of President Gerald Ford and visits from President George W. Bush.

-Elizabeth Cook is co-anchor for KPIX 5 News at 5, 6, 10 (KBCW) and 11pm.
-Cook is a seven-time Emmy and two-time Edward R Murrow recipient.
-She is also the recipient of a Nor Cal RTNDA award in 2012.
+She is a 10-time Emmy and two-time Edward R Murrow recipient.
+She is also the recipient of two Nor Cal RTNDA awards.

 At KPIX 5, Elizabeth extensively covered the Occupy movement and the illegal sale and transport of guns in Oakland.